 Vinca minor, or periwinkle, is a spreading evergreen vine/ground cover.
 A fast grower, its carpet of leaves and lilac-blue flowers will quickly overwhelm the weeds.
 The flowers appear in spring and bloom throughout the summer.
 Periwinkle prefers soil that is well-drained and moist and thrives where the soil is amended with rotted manure or compost.
 An excellent plant for hardiness zones 3 through 9 will need the shade of a shrub in warmer climates.

-English ivy is also ideal to plant in the shade of a shrub.
+English ivy is also ideal for planting in the shade of a shrub.
 It produces a mat of evergreen leaves, and its roots, which run deep, help prevent erosion.
-It also gives the area around it an aristocratic look, identified as it is with great old schools and mansions.
+It also gives the area around it an aristocratic look, identified as great old schools and mansions.
 Ivy does best in rich soil amended with organic matter, and pruning helps keep its growth compact.

-The hardy and fast growing Virginia creeper puts people in mind of poison ivy, but it's perfectly safe to handle.
+The hardy and fast-growing Virginia creeper put people in mind of poison ivy, but it’s perfectly safe to handle.
 It can be told from the noxious weed because it has five instead of three leaves, and its leaves are toothed.
 It will grow in nearly any soil condition and benefits from pruning and tying up.
 In late spring, the plant bears small, greenish-white flowers, and in the fall, the glossy green leaves turn brilliant red.
-Birds and other animals are attracted to its purplish black berries.
+Birds and other animals are attracted to its purplish blackberries.